When You Must Perform Work Search Actions

 Registration for Work

-If you are required to perform a weekly work search you must register for work with Wisconsin Job Service online at https://jobcenterofwisconsin.com/ui and complete a job match profile within 14 days of the date you completed your application for UI benefits.
+If you are required to perform a weekly work search or if you work less than full-time you must register for work with Wisconsin Job Service online at https://jobcenterofwisconsin.com/ui and complete a resume within 14 days of the date you completed your application for UI benefits.

 If you fail to register by the deadline provided, you will not be eligible for benefits for any week prior to the date you registered.
-If you have questions or feel you have justifiable cause for not registering as required, contact a Claims Specialist.
+If you have questions or feel you should be waived from the requirement, contact a Claims Specialist.

-If you have previously registered. you must logon to https://jobcenterofwisconsin.com/ui to verify that your registration and job match profile have not expired.
+If you have previously registered. you must logon to https://jobcenterofwisconsin.com/ui to verify that your registration and resume have not expired.